 The island is also famous for its fresh seafood, and salt ramen.
 The historic port city, Hakodate is bursting with crab, tuna, squid, abalone, and other delights.
 It is a great place to do sightseeing and enjoy local food.

-7. Hakone – a popular weekend getaway from Tokyo
+BEST HOTELS IN HOKKAIDO7.
+Hakone – a popular weekend getaway from Tokyo

-Located just 100 km west of Tokyo, Hakone is a popular weekend getaway from Tokyo
+Located just 100 km west of Tokyo, Hakone is a popular weekend getaway from Tokyo.

 This mountain town is famous for its incredible natural scenery, luxurious ryokans, and plenty of hot springs.